PuneetSivananda/djanogapi/README.md

-# djanogapi
+# loopback
-create a api using python
+create a api using loopback stores in local file db.json